Empowering Your Child: How Abacus for Kids with Dyslexia Makes Math Fun

 Why Abacus Works for Kids with Dyslexia

 The abacus for kids with dyslexia relies on visual and tactile learning techniques.
 Instead of only reading numbers, children move beads on the abacus, giving them a physical representation of numbers.
-This method helps to:
+The curriculum of our abacus for kids with dyslexia relies on visual and tactile learning

 • Strengthen visualization and concentration skills